 Note: All dimensions and masses provided are approximate only and subject to manufacturing tolerances.
-Stria[TM] Cladding is manufactured in 14.0mm thickness and has a mass of 16kg/m2 at EMC.
-Stria[TM] Cladding is defined as a Light Weight Wall Cladding (not exceeding 30kg/m2) as per NZS 3604.
+StriaTM Cladding has a mass of 16kg/m2 at EMC.
+StriaTM Cladding is defined as a Light Weight Wall Cladding (not exceeding 30kg/m2) as per NZS 3604.